Beyonce inadvertently confirms 2023 ‘Renaissance’ Tour - NewsBreak

 The “Alien Superstar” singer inadvertently confirmed her summer 2023 “Renaissance” tour during WACO (Where Art Can Occur) Theater‘s Wearable Art Gala 2022 in Santa Monica.

-One of the auction items at the Saturday night fundraiser was an extravagant ticket package that would make any Beyhive member lose their breath .Beyoncé, Peloton partner for multiyear deal to honor homecoming at HBCUs
+One of the auction items, at the Saturday night fundraiser, was an extravagant ticket package that would make any Beyhive member lose their breath.

 The theater was founded in 2017 by Beyoncé’s mother, Tina Knowles Lawson, and her stepfather, actor Richard Lawson.